ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

 When including the "updated_rights" parameter, the following applies:

-* If the POST request in encoded in CBOR, the request MUST have media type "application/ace+cbor" and its payload MUST be formatted as a CBOR map.
+* If the POST request is encoded in CBOR, the request MUST have media type "application/ace+cbor" and its payload MUST be formatted as a CBOR map.
 In particular, the CBOR map MUST include the "updated_rights" parameter encoding the CBOR simple value `true` (0xf5), together with the "access_token" parameter specifying the access token.
 The CBOR map MAY include additional parameters, according to the specific profile of ACE used.

-* If the POST request in encoded in JSON, the request MUST have media type "application/ace+json" and its payload MUST be formatted as a JSON object.
+* If the POST request is encoded in JSON, the request MUST have media type "application/ace+json" and its payload MUST be formatted as a JSON object.
 In particular, the JSON object MUST include the "updated_rights" parameter with value `true`, together with the "access_token" parameter specifying the access token.
 The JSON object MAY include additional parameters, according to the specific profile of ACE used.

+Note that this request deviates from the POST request defined in {{RFC9200}}, although such a deviation can already occur in some profiles of ACE (e.g., see {{Section 4.1 of RFC9203}}) or in application profiles of {{RFC9594}}.

 The rest of this section focuses on interactions with the authz-info endpoint at the RS where messages are encoded in CBOR.
-The same as described below holds in case such messages are encoded in JSON, with the difference that the "updated_rights" parameter with value `true` can be present within a JSON object conveyed by a POST request to the  authz-info endpoint.
+The same as described below holds in case such messages are encoded in JSON and have media type "application/ace+json", with the difference that the "updated_rights" parameter with value `true` can be present within a JSON object conveyed by a POST request to the  authz-info endpoint.

-Note that this request deviates from the POST request defined in {{RFC9200}}, although such a deviation can already occur in some profiles of ACE (e.g., see {{Section 4.1 of RFC9203}}) or in application profiles of {{RFC9594}}.

-When the RS receives a protected POST request to the authz-info endpoint from the AS and the request does not convey the "updated_rights" parameter, the RS is ensured that the access token conveyed in the request is the first one of a new token series.
+When the RS receives a protected POST request to the authz-info endpoint from the AS and the request does not convey the "updated_rights" parameter, the RS is ensured that the access token conveyed in the request is the first one of a new token series, and processes it accordingly (see {{sec-as-token-upload}}).

 When the RS receives a protected POST request to the authz-info endpoint from the AS and the request conveys the "updated_rights" parameter encoding the CBOR simple value `true` (0xf5), the RS is ensured that the access token conveyed in the request is not the first one of a new token series.